Mette Frederiksen: Education reform

 In June 2021, Frederiksen's government announced a new model of distributing gymnasium applicants.
 The model aims to solve the issue of ethnic and economic disparity and "parallel society tendencies" between gymnasiums by considering parent income.
 Heavy criticism was directed at the suggestion by the blue bloc, who called it "forced distribution".
 A petition for scrapping the law gained over 50000 signatures, allowing it to be presented before the Folketing.

 A year later, in June 2022, Frederiksen and her government announced their intention to introduce a ceiling to the entry quotient of higher education.
-Education offers with a higher entry quotient than the proposed ceiling, 10, would have to offer admission through other means, such as a subject-specific admission test.
+Education offers with a higher entry quotient than the proposed ceiling of 10 would have to offer admission through other means, such as a subject-specific admission test.
 The goal of the ceiling is to lessen the pressure on students by reducing the need for high grades, and to allow students greater freedom in selecting education.

 In September 2022, Frederiksen proposed that approximately half of all Master's degrees would be shortened from two years to one year.
 This would mostly affect degrees in the social sciences and humanities, with natural sciences and medicine being left mostly untouched.
 The proposal was met with harsh criticism from students, academics, rectors and parts of the business world, claiming it would negatively affect the quality of education and require the learning of two years material in one year.
 Frederiksen denied this, claiming the quality of education was to increase and that workers could be trained on the job.

+Greenland

+On 27 August 2025, Frederiksen, along with Greenland's prime minister Jens-Frederik Nielsen, issued an official apology on behalf of the Danish and Greenlandic governments for historic abuses against Greenlandic women, including forced contraception.

 Political positions

 Social policies

-Frederiksen has stated a desire to be "Prime Minister of Children", and in 2021, she presented a plan, called, "Law of Children", in order to put the children at front in social cases, including giving municipalities more resources to take children away from violent parents, and to give children more rights in divorce cases.
+Frederiksen has stated a desire to be "Prime Minister of Children", and in 2021, she presented a plan called "Law of Children", aiming to put children first in social cases, including giving municipalities more resources to take children away from violent parents, and to give children more rights in divorce cases.
 In 2020, she also made a deal with the Socialist People's Party, the Red-Green Alliance, and the Danish People's Party, in order to give people who have worked for long the ability to get early retirement.
 This was also one of Frederiksen's main promises during the 2019 election campaign.

-Frederiksen is a vocal opponent of prostitution because she considers it violence against women.
+Frederiksen is a vocal opponent of sex work because she considers it violence against women.
 For many years, she has strongly advocated for the prohibition of the purchase of sex, as in Sweden, Norway, and Iceland.
 In 2002, she opened the debate on the abolition of prostitution, and was behind the 2009 congressional decision that the Social Democrats would "work for a ban on the purchase of sexual acts", saying that prostitution caused mental health damage to the prostitute.